 The Legalities of Living in an RV on Your Own Property

-Should your land pass all these steps, you’ll need to determine if your property is zoned for RV living.
+Should your land pass all these steps, you’ll need to determine if your property is zoned for recreational use RV living.
 If it is, find out if you need to get a permit, because that’s one step you won’t want to forget.
 Zoning requirements for RV living control everything from neighborly issues to sanitation.
 Sometimes it’s difficult to understand the county regulations regarding housing.
 Very often, the rules regarding housing are clumped together, so it might be hard to figure out which rules apply specifically to RVs.
 If you need help, ask for help from one of the zoning employees at your county government office.
 I have found them to be very helpful with all sorts of zoning and permitting questions.

 Figuring out whether or not you can live in your RV on your property might be a bit more complicated than you imagined.
 But it doesn’t mean “game over” for you and your RV lifestyle.
 As a responsible recreation enthusiast, it’s up to you to do your due diligence.
 That way, if someone tries to shut you down, you’ve got the law on your side!

 One final step you can take is to hire a real estate attorney to help you sort everything out.

 Hooking Your RV Up to Your Utilities

 Whether or not you can live on your property in your RV is more than just a legal matter.
 It’s a matter of logistics health and safety, too.
 Local or state safety and health regulations may require you to hook up to utilities on your land.
 After all, you can’t live in an RV without water, sewer, or power, because then you’d just be camping!